schombert/Project-Alice/docs/rules.md

 #### Effect

 Adds a point to your colonization progress, resets the time since last investment.
 When someone reaches define:COLONIZATION_INTEREST_LEAD points, and it is phase 1, it moves into phase 2, kicking out all but the second-most colonizer (in terms of points).
 In phase 2 if you get define:COLONIZATION_INFLUENCE_LEAD points ahead of the other colonizer, the other colonizer is kicked out and the phase moves to 3.

+### Finish colonization

+(i.e. turn a colonial investment into a colonial state)

+#### Conditions

+Must have at least defines:COLONIZATION_CREATE_PROTECTORATE_COST free colonial points.
+Must be in colonial stage 3 and have a colonist present.

+#### Effects

+Gain define:COLONY_FORMED_PRESTIGE x (tech prestige modifier + 1) prestige.
+Makes unowned provinces into a colonial state.